Abe Holzmann: Life and career

-Holzmann died in East Orange, New Jersey at age 64.
+Holzmann died in East Orange, New Jersey at age 64 on 16 January 1939.
 He was survived by his widow, a daughter Natalie Holzmann, three half-brothers, and four sisters.
 His music was especially revered by ragtime enthusiasts, although he composed marches, waltzes, and other light music.

 His 1899 composition Smokey Mokes was briefly featured in the 1936 movie San Francisco.